 Whether it’s a large-scale natural disaster such as a fire, earthquake or hurricane, or an unforeseen emergency, everyone, including your animals, can benefit from a well thought out emergency plan.
 When planning ahead, keep in mind the following:

 If you need to evacuate your home, do not leave your pets behind.
 They are not likely to survive on their own.
 For public heath reasons, most emergency shelters do not accept pets.
 Do some research now to find area hotels/motels that are pet-friendly and identify a few friends and family members who would be willing to shelter your pets in an emergency.
 Contact your local Animal Services Department and inquire about the emergency sheltering plans.
-In Santa Barbara for example,
+In Santa Barbara for example, Animal Services partnered with the Earl Warren Showgrounds to provide temporary shelter for hundreds of large and small animals.
+Definitely want to send a shout out to the wonderful volunteers who played a role in that effort!

 Make absolutely certain that your pets wear collars with identification tags at all times.
 Keep the contact information up-to-date.
 Consider adding a cell phone number or number of an out-of-area friend or relative to maximize the opportunities for an appropriate caretaker to be contacted regarding your pet.
 Have your dogs and cats micro-chipped at your vet’s office or local shelter, to provide them with a permanent source of identification.